Ahead of D-Day, Trump storms into Europe

 Breaking News Emails

-And yet there is so much on the line for a beleaguered Britain right now — destabilized by the paralysis following its "Brexit" vote three years ago to leave the European Union — that Trump can still expect the literal and figurative royal treatment from Queen Elizabeth and her family.
-While it has been on the books for some time, Trump's first official "state visit" to the U.K. couldn't come at a more auspicious moment for British officials eager to show their "special relationship" with the U.S. is as strong as ever.
+And yet there is so much on the line for a beleaguered Britain right now — destabilized by the paralysis following its Brexit vote three years ago to leave the European Union — that Trump can still expect the literal and figurative royal treatment from the queen and her family.
+While it has been on the books for some time, Trump's first official "state visit" to the U.K. couldn't come at a more auspicious moment for British officials eager to show that their "special relationship" with the United States is as strong as ever.

 In short, they need him, and he knows it.

 In some cases, Trump seems to relish adding to the atmosphere of upheaval.
-His interviews with newspapers founded by right-wing publisher Rupert Murdoch in the days leading up to the trip produced a steady stream of headlines in the U.K. that roiled local politics and culture — from his endorsement of Johnson to his thoughts on "Brexit" to labeling Markle with a word, "nasty," that he's also used in conjunction with his 2016 rival, Hillary Clinton, and 2020 Democratic presidential hopeful Kamala Harris.
+His interviews with newspapers associated with right-wing publisher Rupert Murdoch in the days leading up to the trip produced a steady stream of headlines in the U.K. that roiled local politics and culture — from his endorsement of Johnson to his thoughts on Brexit to labeling Markle with a word, "nasty," that he's also used in conjunction with his 2016 rival, Hillary Clinton, and 2020 Democratic presidential hopeful Kamala Harris.

 Beyond the sensational, Trump has been talking about a possible U.S.-U.K. trade deal for more than a year, and some in Britain think his presence here could be important for another topic that gets less attention but is very important: international security.